Feature Imitating Networks Enhance The Performance, Reliability And Speed Of Deep Learning On Biomedical Image Processing Tasks: Discussion

-Contemporary radiomics tasks utilize large-scale batch processing via high-throughput computational pipelines that integrate image pre-processing, segmentation, feature extraction, feature selection, predictive modeling, and model validation \cite{TRAVERSO20181143}.
-In this work, we tackled the first step in bringing deep-learning to the radiomics workflow by generating six radiomics FINs to improve the performance of deep learning approaches on three tasks.
-An obvious direction for future research is to generate a larger variety of radiomics FINs beyond the six used in this study.
+\paragraph*{Future Directions} An obvious direction for future research is to generate a larger variety of radiomics FINs beyond the six used in this study.
 Furthermore, it would be interesting to experiment with the cross-functionality of FINs for tasks in different domains.
-For example, it would be interesting to explore if radiomics FINs are useful for tasks not directly related to biomedical image processing.

-While radiomics analysis is complex, determining the optimal analysis parameters is also challenging.
-The results indicate that overall the repeatability is highly sensitive to the processing parameters \cite{schwier2019repeatability}.
-In the future, the selection of the analysis parameters and features may also be accomplished using FINs.

-\paragraph*{Limitations} It remains challenging to interpret the features and calculations used by deep learning models to make a classification.
-As such, it is therefore difficult to resolve a discrepancy between physicians / radiologists and trained models through discussion if their judgments differ from those of trained models \cite{yasaka2018deep}.
-However, when external performance and interpretability improve, machine learning algorithms, such as FINs, may contribute to a gradual shift in clinical practice by improving radiologists' performance, increasing inter-observer reliability, and improving workflow for more timely recommendations \cite{yasaka2018deep}.